QABot-Team/twitter-bot/README.md

 Simple knowledge based question answering system for factoid questions with the help of wikipedia.

+## Project setup

+We use [pipenv](https://pypi.python.org/pypi/pipenv) to install project dependencies and manage virtual environments (where the dependencies will be installed).
+To install pipenv simply issue:

+    pip install pipenv

+Make sure you the terminal points to the directory where the `Pipefile` is located.
+Then you can install all dependencies listed in the `Pipfile` by executing

+    pipenv install
+    pipenv run python -m spacy download en

+The latter command downloads the spacy model into the virtual environment.

+Now you can execute our application with the following command:

+    pipenv run python src/main.py

 ## Link collection

 * To learn more about question answering have a look at [21 - 1 - What is Question Answering-NLP-Dan Jurafsky & Chris Manning](https://www.youtube.com/watch?v=DAHZPL6voc4) or the whole draft about [Speech and Language Processing](https://web.stanford.edu/~jurafsky/slp3/).